 A code is MDS if it can recover the data following the failure of any m devices.
 If a matrix-vector product is used to define the code, then it is MDS if every combination of k rows composes an invertible matrix.
 If a bit-matrix is used, then we define a super-row to be a row's worth of $w \times w$ submatrices.
 The code is MDS if every combination of k super-rows composes an invertible matrix.
-Again, one may generate an MDS code using standard techniques such as employing a Vandermonde matrix [PD05] or Cauchy matrix [Rab89, BKK $^+$ 95].
-However, there are other constructions that also yield MDS matrices, such as EVENODD coding [BBBM95], RDP coding [CEG $^+$ 04], the STAR code [HX05], Feng's codes [FDBS05a, FDBS05b] and Liberation codes [Pla07b].
+Again, one may generate an MDS code using standard techniques such as employing a Vandermonde matrix [PD05] or Cauchy matrix [Rab89, BKK +95].
+However, there are other constructions that also yield MDS matrices, such as EVENODD coding [BBBM95], RDP coding [CEG +04], the STAR code [HX05], Feng's codes [FDBS05a, FDBS05b] and the minimal density RAID-6 codes [BR99, Pla08a, Pla08b].